 The subsurface investigation was conducted on March 19 and March 20, 2020 in conjunction with a Geotechnical Investigation.
-The field program consisted of drilling five (5) boreholes across the Phase II Property, to depths ranging from approximately 2.3 to 12m below grade.
-Four (4) of the boreholes were cored into the bedrock and completed with monitoring well installations to access the groundwater table.
+A supplemental drilling program was carried out on August 17, 2021.
+The field programs consisted of drilling a total of seven (7) boreholes across the Phase II Property, to depths ranging from approximately 2.3 to 12m below grade.
+Five (5) of the boreholes were cored into the bedrock and completed with monitoring well installations to access the groundwater table, while a sixth monitoring well was installed in the overburden.